September 02, 2012

 In a Dutch oven, heat the olive oil over medium-high heat, and cook the onions (sprinkled lightly with the salt) until softened and just starting to brown.
 Add the lamb chunks and stir frequently until some of it is browned, and the lamb has lost its raw appearance.

 Add the turmeric and tomato paste, and stir through, scraping the bottom of the pot with a spatula or wooden spoon, adding a tablespoon or two of water, if necessary to prevent sticking.
-Stir for a minute or two, and then add enough water to cover the surface by an inch or so, stirring well and scraping up the bottom of the pot so that nothing burns.
+Stir for a minute or two, and then add the tomatoes and enough water to cover the surface by an inch or so, stirring well and scraping up the bottom of the pot so that nothing burns.
 The dish will have turned quite red.
 Lower the heat to the lowest setting.
 You can use lamb vegetable broth instead of water, but watch the salt content, if you do.

 Simmer, covered, stirring occasionally for about 45 minutes.
 Add the yellow split peas (washed and drained), and enough water to cover by an inch (if necessary).
 Stir well, and add the cinnamon, and the dried lemons.
 For the lemons, crack them in half with a hammer, and drop them into the stew (the insides of the lemons should be black or dark brown).
 Simmer, covered, for another 45 minutes, or more, until lamb and peas are both tender.
 Remove the lemon peels (some of the insides will now be floating in the stew, that's fine).
 Taste, and adjust for salt and pepper if needed.
 Garnish with fried potatoes and serve with rice and yoghurt on the side.